Eastern Front (World War II): Kursk: Summer 1943

-On 12 July the Red Army battled through the demarcation line between the 211th and 293rd divisions on the Zhizdra River and steamed towards Karachev, right behind them and behind Orel.
+On 12 July, the Red Army battled through the demarcation line between the 211th and 293rd divisions on the Zhizdra River and steamed towards Karachev, right behind them and behind Orel.
 The southern offensive, spearheaded by 4th Panzer Army, led by Gen. Col. Hoth, with three Tank Corps made more headway.
 Advancing on either side of the upper Donets on a narrow corridor, the II SS Panzer Corps and the Großdeutschland Panzergrenadier divisions battled their way through minefields and over comparatively high ground towards Oboyan.
 Stiff resistance caused a change of direction from east to west of the front, but the tanks got 25 km before encountering the reserves of the Soviet 5th Guards Tank Army outside Prokhorovka.
 Battle was joined on 12 July, with about one thousand tanks being engaged.

 After the war, the battle near Prochorovka was idealised by Soviet historians as the largest tank battle of all time.
 The meeting engagement at Prochorovka was a Soviet defensive success, albeit at heavy cost.
 The Soviet 5th Guards Tank Army, with about 800 light and medium tanks, attacked elements of the II SS Panzer Corps.
 Tank losses on both sides have been the source of controversy ever since.
 Although the 5th Guards Tank Army did not attain its objectives, the German advance had been halted.

-At the end of the day both sides had fought each other to a standstill, but regardless of the German failure in the north Erich von Manstein proposed he continue the attack with the 4th Panzer Army.
+At the end of the day both sides had fought each other to a standstill, but regardless of the German failure in the north Manstein proposed he continue the attack with the 4th Panzer Army.
 The Red Army started the strong offensive operation in the northern Orel salient and achieved a breakthrough on the flank of the German 9th Army.
 Also worried by the Allies' landing in Sicily on 10 July, Hitler made the decision to halt the offensive even as the German 9th Army was rapidly giving ground in the north.
 The Germans' final strategic offensive in the Soviet Union ended with their defence against a major Soviet counteroffensive that lasted into August.